 Looking for a fun and different birthday party theme?
 Gather the gang for a mall scavenger hunt!
 Here are some ideas for planning your party, including 4 different scavenger hunt themes and lots of scavenger hunt list ideas for you to choose from.

 Sending great invitations is a good way to get everybody excited about the party before it even starts.
-There are lots of options for creating your own invitations, or you could look online for
+There are lots of options for creating your own invitations.

 Planning a Scavenger Hunt Party at the Mall

 Because you will have groups of your friends roaming around the mall, it’s important to let everyone know your party rules and expectations.
 Here’s how to plan for your mall scavenger hunt so that things run smoothly…

 1. Call the mall security office and make sure video and camera photography are allowed (they are not always).
 If not, be sure to a plan scavenger hunt that doesn’t require photography.
 (We’ll give you some ideas below.)

 2. Decide on the basic rules for your party.
 Remember, you will all be in a public place.
 Here are some guidelines: